kr-matthews/cribbage/README.md

 See the [issues](https://github.com/kr-matthews/cribbage/issues) on GitHub, in addition to the following:

-- The styling (css) is not very responsive; won't work well on smaller screens.
-In general, it's very basic, and doesn't take advantage of any libraries like `semantic-ui`.
+- The styling (css) is not very responsive - especially the scoreboard - and won't work well on smaller screens.
+In general, it's very basic, and doesn't take advantage of any libraries.
+- The scoreboard is supposed to have a couple of curved segments, but only straight segments are used.
 - The secret keys for remote play aren't properly secured.
 - The UI can be inspected to reveal what cards each player has.
 - The deck can similarly be checked via standard Chrome extensions or intercepting the pubnub messages.